 In one study done by the University of Massachusetts Medical School on how mindfulness can reduce general anxiety levels, 90% of the participants documented significant reductions in their anxiety and depression after eight weeks of practice.

-Three years later the researches did a follow-up and the participants were still feeling the benefits in the initial study.
+Three years later the researchers did a follow-up and the participants were still feeling the benefits of the initial study.

 With the help of the Headspace App, I have now been maintaining my daily practice for just over a month and have definitely noticed positive benefits in my ability to manage stress and anxiety, as well as better quality sleep.

-I believe that if more people could fit some regular mindfulness practice into their daily lives that stress levels would drop and their bodies would cope with the demands put upon them much better that.
+I believe that if more people could fit some regular mindfulness practice into their daily lives that stress levels would drop and their bodies would cope with the demands put upon them much better.